govau/service-manual/content/content-strategy/creating-user-centred-content/testing-content/content-simple-checks/readability.md

 - instead of ‘ascertain’, use ‘find out’
-- instead of ‘implement’, use ‘apply’, ‘install’, or ‘do’ 0 instead of ‘subsequently’, use ‘after’
+- instead of ‘implement’, use ‘apply’, ‘install’, or ‘do’
-Check content for accessibility
+- instead of ‘subsequently’, use ‘after’